roydenlyr/cate-PA/docs/SETUP.md

 ```
 ``setup.sh`` is a shell script that will install all relevant resources required for the system to run.
 This process will take a while (~5 min).

-Once the script has completed, you will be asked to set up a password for the network folder.
+Once the script has completed running, you will be asked to set up an SSH key.
 Run this command:
 ```
-sudo smbpasswd -a cate
+ssh-copy-id cate@128.127.1.50
 ```

 > Note: the command *sudo* gives user elevated privilege.
 Terminal may prompt you for the password.
 This is the password you have configured under [CUSTOMISATION (point 3)](#customisation)